hashicorp/terraform/website/docs/configuration/resources.html.md

 any dependencies between resources.

-However, in some less-common situations there are dependencies between resources that cannot be expressed directly in configuration.
+However, in some less-common situations there are dependencies between resources that cannot be recognized implicitly in configuration.
 For example, if Terraform is being used to both manage access control policies _and_ take actions that require those policies to be present, there may be a hidden dependency between the access policy and a resource whose creation depends